Sport & Physical Education

-Students represent the school through the Independent Schools Golf Association and competitions include the Independent Schools' Matchplay Tournament and the ISGA Northern Schools' Cup.
+Pupils represent the school through the Independent Schools Golf Association and competitions include the Independent Schools' Matchplay Tournament and the ISGA Northern Schools' Cup.

-Students who wish to take part in sports which do not require participation in extensive practice and weekend fixtures are offered a varied package of sports.
+Pupils who wish to take part in sports which do not require participation in extensive practice and weekend fixtures are offered a varied package of sports.
 This includes four to six week blocks of sports such as football, volleyball, badminton and tennis.

 Fitness Instructor/Conditioning Session

 The school has a specialist personal trainer who runs circuit training sessions during senior games lessons offering pupils the opportunity to train in larger groups.

 1st and 2nd teams are fielded regularly each week with matches being played against teams from Lancashire, Yorkshire, Cumbria and the MCC.
 Winter nets take place after Christmas, and during the summer, training takes place twice a week.

 It is extremely difficult to arrange senior girls' athletics matches, as the majority of schools that we regularly compete against throughout the year do not field teams at this age group.
 However, though the girls do not compete on a weekly basis, a large number assist the PE Department in the coaching of our younger athletes and the organisation and running of all of our home athletics matches.
 Those with outstanding performances are nominated for Lancashire Schools' trials.